Protection of personal data

 - European Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 (entered into force on 25 May 2018) on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (GDPR)

-- The preliminary draft of law (16 March 2018) on the protection of natural persons as regards the processing of personal data
+- The Data Protection Law of 30 July 2018 on the protection of natural persons with regard to the processing of personal data

 1. Legal bases and purposes of the processing operations